HorizontalPodAutoscaler (HPA) support¶

 Introduction¶

-option enables HPA scaling for the TGI and TEI inferencing deployments:
+option enables HPA scaling for relevant service components:

 https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/